Home

 M

-margin of safety: the difference between the price of a stock and its calculated value.
+Margin of safety: the difference between the price of a stock and its calculated value.
+Value investing requires the calculatd value of a stock to be below its current price in order to minimise risk.
+More ...

-market capitalisation or market cap: Is the current share price of a company multiplied by the number of shares issued by the company.
+Market capitalisation or Market cap: Is the current share price of a company multiplied by the number of shares issued by the company.
 It is an indicator of the size of a company.
+More ...

-market timing: Stock market traders typically use a stock market timing strategy in an attempt to predict the future direction of a market or individual stock, usually by using technical indicators or economic data.
+Market timing: Stock market traders typically use a stock market timing strategy in an attempt to predict the future direction of a market or individual stock, usually by using technical indicators or economic data.
+More ...

-momentum investing: An investment strategy that aims to capitalize on the continuance of existing trends in the market.
+Momentum investing: An investment strategy that aims to capitalize on the continuance of existing trends in the market.
+More ...

 Back to Index